0w0Demonic/AquaHotkey/docs/Extensions/Window.md

 **Description**:

-Constrcuts a new `Window` from the given WinTitle parameters.
+Creates a new `Window` from the given WinTitle parameters.

 **Parameters**: